-The zoo’s entrance is just off a large parking lot on the corner of Kapahulu Avenue and Waikiki’s main oceanfront drag, Kalakaua Avenue.
-There is a $1/hour cash-only charge for on-site parking.
-Several TheBus routes as well as the popular Waikiki hop on/hop off trolley also pass near the zoo.
+The zoo’s entrance is just off a large parking lot on the corner of Kapahulu Avenue and Kalakaua Avenue, Waikiki’s main oceanfront drag.
+Several bus routes, as well as the popular Waikiki Trolley, stop near the zoo entrance.

 When to Get There